 Giving its users the ability to compare drafts, MMS makes it easy to cross reference and track your own work, or that of a meddling co-writer.
 There is also the option to view a script alongside notes.
 These tools show that MMS is a screenwriting software that understands the needs of its users.

-Fade In has several key strengths.
+Fade In has several key strengths as a good scriptwriting software.
 One rests in its availability on Mac, Windows, Linux, iPhone/Android, and iPad.
 This accessibility adds to the convenience of this screenwriting software.
 If you find yourself with a few minutes to spare, instead of playing Angry Birds start tapping away at that screenplay.

 Fade In favours simplicity.
 There is an emphasis on no distractions.
 This is best illustrated by its page-only feature which allows all the options and icons to fade, leaving only the dreaded blank page and the task at hand: to fill it with wonderful words.